makabaka1880/learn-tt/README.md

 - *curryst:0.6.0* - for typesetting derivation trees

 The template used (cyan-report) was written by me.
 I couldn't quite make sense of how to contribute to the typst universe so I just copied the lib into the project dir.
 It is not recommended to submit PRs to enhance the lib since it is not part of this project.
 Later on when I complete the template I will have a dedicated repository for it.

+## Automation
+I used a precommit hook to compile the typ docs into the ./out directory.
+Note that I need the cyan-report package inside ./src/ for compilation to work.